Digital video recorder: Television advertisements

 Digital video recorders are also changing the way television programs advertise products.
 Watching pre-recorded programs allows users to fast-forward through commercials, and some technology allows users to remove commercials entirely.
 Half of viewers in the United States, for example, use DVRs to skip commercials entirely.
 This feature has been controversial for the last decade, with major television networks and movie studios claiming it violates copyright and should be banned.

 In 1985, an employee of Honeywell's Physical Sciences Center, David Rafner, first described a drive-based DVR designed for home TV recording, time shifting, and commercial skipping.
 U.S. Patent 4,972,396 focused on a multi-channel design to allow simultaneous independent recording and playback.
 Broadly anticipating future DVR developments, it describes possible applications such as streaming compression, editing, captioning, multi-channel security monitoring, military sensor platforms, and remotely piloted vehicles.

-The first DVR which had a built-in commercial skipping feature introduced in 1999 by ReplayTV at the Consumer Electronics Show in Las Vegas.
+In 1999, the first DVR which had a built-in commercial skipping feature was introduced by ReplayTV at the Consumer Electronics Show in Las Vegas.
 In 2002, five owners of the ReplayTV DVR sued the main television networks and movie studios, asking the federal judge to uphold consumers' rights to record TV shows and skip commercials, claiming that features such as commercial skipping help parents protect their kids from excessive consumerism.
 ReplayTV was purchased by SONICblue in 2001 and in March 2003, SONICblue filed for Chapter 11 bankruptcy after fighting a copyright infringement suit over the ReplayTV's ability to skip commercials.
 In 2007, DirecTV purchased the remaining assets of ReplayTV.

 A third-party add-on for Windows Media Center called "DVRMSToolbox" has the ability to skip commercials.

 There is a command-line program called Comskip that detects commercials in an MPEG-2 file and saves their positions to a text file.
 This file can then be fed to a program like MEncoder to actually remove the commercials.

 Many speculate that television advertisements will be eliminated altogether, replaced by advertising in the TV shows themselves.
 For example, Extreme Makeover: Home Edition advertises Sears, Kenmore, Kohler, and Home Depot by specifically using products from these companies, and some sports events like the Sprint Cup of NASCAR are named after sponsors.